MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

          :align: center
          :scale: 70%

-Once the firmware is flashed, you should see the :guilabel:`Demo-SmartThermostat` running on your board.
+Once the firmware is flashed, you should see the :guilabel:`animatedMascot` running on your board.

 .. raw:: html